Safe, supportive and sustainable housing

-Restorative Justice Housing Ontario (RJHO) aims to help former prisoners find safe homes that provide them with the stability they need as a foundation to becoming positive members of their communities.
-This will also lead to lower rates of re-offence and safer neighbourhoods, which will help the city as a whole.
+Restorative Justice Housing Ontario (RJHO) assists former prisoners by providing safe, affordable housing.
+This gives them the stable foundation they need to become positive members of their communities.
+It will also lead to lower rates of re-offence and safer neighbourhoods, which helps the city as a whole.

 For many coming out of prison, a safe and affordable place to live is the foundation for successful reintegration to everyday life - but it becomes more challenging every year.
-Former prisoners often face discrimination from landlords and in Toronto's housing market it's often impossible for them to afford first and last month's rent.
+Housing costs keep going up and legally, landlords are free to discriminate against ex-prisoners.

 Over 3,000 of the people who leave prison each year have no place to live and rental vacancy rates in the GTA are about 1%.
 This unsustainable situation is why we decided to take action.

 We help people leaving prison become positive members of society by providing safe housing to those with no alternatives.
 We focus on people who could most benefit from such housing and who are motivated to change their lives.

 Our positive and supportive community of volunteers help ex‑offenders to transition back into everyday life, reducing the risk of re-offence and making our communities safer.

 In November 2016, a Restorative Justice conference took place at Trinity St. Paul’s in Toronto.
 In February 2020, four residents moved into RJHO’s first house.
 Here’s how.